 Kutztown offers undergraduate degree programs culminating in Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Science in Art Education, Bachelor of Science in Business Administration, Bachelor of Science in Education, Bachelor of Science in Leisure and Sport Studies, Bachelor of Science in Library Science and Bachelor of Social Work.
-Graduate degree programs are offered in Master of Arts, Master of Business Administration, Master of Education, Master of Library Science, Master of Public Administration, Master of Science, and Master of Social Work.
+Graduate degree programs are offered in Master of Arts, Master of Business Administration, Master of Education, Master of Fine Arts, Master of Library Science, Master of Public Administration, Master of Science, and Master of Social Work.
 In 2015, Kutztown enrolled its first Doctoral students in its Doctor of Social Work program.

 In addition, the university reaches out to the community with credit and non-credit Lifelong Learning courses.

-During the 2011-2012 academic year, Kutztown University celebrates its 145th year of service to the region and community.
+During the 2015-16 academic year, Kutztown University celebrates its Sesquicentennial, marking 150 years of service to the region and community.